pungggi/mouse_gestures/README.md

 - Complex regex patterns may impact performance if overused
 - Patterns are compiled and cached for better performance
-- The system uses a three-step matching process (exact, prefix, pattern) for efficiency

 ### Troubleshooting